microsoft/Olive/docs/source/tutorials/passes/onnx.md

 [OnnxStaticQuantization](onnx_static_quantization) for more details about the passes and their config parameters.

 ### Example Configuration
 a.
-Tune the parameters of the OlivePass with pre-defined search space
+Tune the parameters of the OlivePass with pre-defined searchable values
 ```json
 {
     "type": "OnnxQuantization",